Headings

 ```

-You can also use customization menu to specify base colors for Mermaid graphs:
+You can also use the customization menu to specify base colors for Mermaid graphs:

 # Configuration commands